 Puppies tend to have soft, rounded bodies with little muscle tone.
 They’re also likely to have paws and ears that appear oversized.
 Young and middle-aged dogs in good health tend to have some visible muscles and a sleek, defined shape.
 An older dog might have decreased muscle tone, carry a little extra weight, or start to become a bit bony.

 If your dog is younger, they’ll likely move with ease and be eager to play or chase.
-As dogs age, petMD notes, they become less energetic and may start to have difficulty going up or down stairs, jumping, or running.
+As dogs age, they become less energetic and may start to have difficulty going up or down stairs, jumping, or running.

 Older dogs might also show less interest in playing and prefer a nap on the couch over a run in the park.
 Keep an eye on your dog’s activity level and check out their gait to look for signs of stiffness or limited joint mobility.

 While these methods might help you estimate your dog’s age, not every dog ages in the same way.
-Depending on their breed, medical history, diet, and level of activity, your dog might show signs of aging early or stay spritely into their later years.
+Depending on their breed, medical history, diet, and level of activity, your dog might show signs of ageing early or stay spritely into their later years.

 Talk to your vet to find out more about your dog’s physical condition and what you can do to help them age gracefully, and check out our dog years calculator to learn more about your dog’s lifespan.